briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 followed by a *SpacingMark* code point, which means they make up a single grapheme cluster.

-The rest of the rules can be used similarly.
+The rest of the rules can be interpreted similarly.
 For example, rules GB6, GB7, and GB8 define how Hangul (the Korean alphabet) syllable sequences are formed.
 GB1 states what may seem pretty obvious: that the start of text is always the beginning of a new grapheme or grapheme cluster.
 GB2 states that the last code point is always the end of a grapheme or grapheme cluster.